nikiada/SillyGeese-soen341projectF2023/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Firebase

+The firebase database can be found here:https://console.firebase.google.com/u/0/project/soen341-e0993/firestore/data/~2Fbroker~2FE9dGq3AIipyCuatOeD4G

+email franco.g.moro@gmail.com with the email address you want to use as login in order to request modification rights.